 </ img>

 In terms of dimensions and weight, the laptop coincides withprevious version: 1.09 kg.
-It is compact, lightweight and is absolutely not problematic to carry it with you all the time.
-The build is excellent, the case is solid, and the company mentions MIL-STD-810G certification.
+It is compact, lightweight and carrying it with you all the time is absolutely no problem.
+The assembly is at an excellent level, the case is reliable, the company mentions MIL-STD-810G certification.
 Although this does not mean that the laptop should be dropped.
-This suggests that it will be more difficult to “kill” it than a regular laptop.
+This suggests rather that “kill” it will be more complex than a regular laptop.

 </ p>How convenient is it to use a laptop?